 Nowhere is fascination more relevant than at a big meeting or conference.

-Even if your event has a limitless budget, it’s even tougher to impress your clients and audiences.
+Even if your event has a limitless budget, it’s tough to impress your clients and audiences.
 Expectations are higher, and attention spans are shorter.

-At a conference, when people are fascinated, they’re not thinking about the texts or emails they need to send.
-They’re not checking their calendars, or even the meeting agenda.
+At a conference, when people are fascinated, they’re not thinking about the texts or emails they need to send–even if the meeting is virtual.
+They’re not checking their email, or even the meeting agenda.
 They’re completely consumed by the event and the experience.
 Your audience wants to be fascinated.

 It’s not just about the logistics, it’s about creating an unforgettable and fascinating experience.
 Attendees need to leave thinking, feeling or believing something different than when they arrived.